The new venue is Leeds East Airport (formerly RAF Church Fenton)

 News of a possible show in 2022 was delayed until, on 11th February, the announcement was not of the hoped-for show details but of another cancellation.

-Before a possible 2023 Flying Legends was announced officially, USAF Air Combat Command listed Flying Legends on 15th & 16th July in their display schedule but no venue was given and the show has not confirmed any USAF Air Combat Command participation.
-However, the show has now confirmed that Flying Legends 2023 will be held on those days at Leeds East Airport, the former RAF Church Fenton.
+Before a possible 2023 Flying Legends was announced officially, USAF Air Combat Command listed Flying Legends on 15th & 16th July in their display schedule but no venue was given.
+It was later confirmed that Flying Legends 2023 would be held on those days at Leeds East Airport, the former RAF Church Fenton.

 (from Flying Legends web site and social media).